Open my eyes that I may see wonderful things in your law. Psalm 119:18

 If you are hungry today, be fed.
 If you feel hopeless today, find encouragement.
 If you think life is pointless and purposeless today, seek meaning.
 If you are dry, depleted, or weary, let God breathe His inspired Words on you through Scripture.

 God INVITES you to feed your spiritual appetite – to open the Scriptures to know Him, His Son, and His Spirit, and to be reminded that you are part of something far bigger and far better than just your everyday living for self.
-Accept His invitation of Jesus Christ and breathe in His holy presence living in you through His Spirit and His ancient Scriptures which are alive and active with transformation power that enables us to love others as Jesus loved us.
+Accept His invitation of Jesus Christ and breathe in His holy presence living in you through His Spirit and His ancient Scriptures which are alive and active with transformation power which enables us to love as Jesus did.

 God ILLUMINES, or lights up, the Scripture in the hearts of His people, to teach them His ways so they can get on board with what He is doing, and live their lives with obedience, purpose, and eternal rewards.

-This is the Air I Breathe by Hillsong
+(This is the Air I Breathe) by Hillsong https://www.youtube.com/watch?v=tzOz9oZVrtA

 This is the air I breathe – This is the air I breathe – Your holy presence living in me.